skrub-data/skrub/doc/skrub_pipeline_validation.rst

 >>> print(agg_ratings.skb.describe_param_grid())
 - rating_aggregation: ['median', 'mean']

-Finally, we can choose between several completely different pipelines by turning a choice into an expression, via its ``as_expr`` method (or by using :func:`as_expr` on any object).
+We can also choose between several completely different pipelines by turning a choice into an expression, via its ``as_expr`` method (or by using :func:`as_expr` on any object).

 >>> from sklearn.preprocessing import StandardScaler